Norway

 Affiliation Fees/Tuition

-Norway is one of the few countries where higher education remains largely tuition-free.
-With the exception of a nominal enrollment fee, Fulbright students at public universities need only pay for books if they take courses.
+With the exception of a nominal semester fee, Fulbright students at public universities need only pay for books if they take courses.

 Please know that private universities may charge substantial tuition fees.
 Fulbright does not adjust the stipend to cover the cost of attending a private university.